 Why Would I Want to Revise Gastric Sleeve Surgery?

-- Gastroesophageal reflux disease (severe acid reflux) – in rare instances, patients can experience severe and chronic heartburn (GERD) that does not respond to medication.
+In rare instances, patients can experience severe and chronic heartburn (GERD) that does not respond to medication.
 Normally patients who develop this issue, have had problems with heartburn previous to their gastric sleeve surgery.
 Revising their surgery to a gastric bypass tends to alleviate GERD.

-Which Weight Loss Surgeries Are Reversible and Which Are Not?
+Which Weight Loss Surgeries are Reversible and Which are Not?

 Orbera Intragastric Balloon